Contact Us

 So, what’s the solution?

 Alongside multiple polarities, it can also be valuable to ensure a leadership team includes one or more ‘conscious self-monitors’; individuals who sit somewhere in the middle, with the ability to change their approach to match others when needed, or equally choose not to.
-These leaders can be important bridges, where a team includes multiple low self-monitors or leaders who score highly on the dark triad (psychopathy, Machiavellianism, narcissism).
+These leaders can be essential bridges, where a team includes multiple low self-monitors or leaders who score highly on the dark triad (psychopathy, Machiavellianism, narcissism).

 Continued oversight

-Finally, the only way to truly prevent groupthink is to ensure sufficient oversight of leadership team behaviours over time, so that any shifts can be addressed through honest conversations and making changes to restrike the balance.
+Finally, the only way to truly prevent groupthink is to ensure sufficient oversight of leadership team behaviours over time, so that any shifts can be addressed through honest conversations and making changes to restore the balance.
 This is where PACE can be invaluable, enabling investors and leadership teams to monitor behaviours and have data-led, objective conversations about issues and how these can be resolved.

 Whether you're an investor, investee or a part of a leadership team seeking to increase value creation, our strategic consultants are on hand to guide you through your leadership journey.
 Contact us today.